stevescot/ESPBreadMaker/breadmaker_controller/copilot_instructions.md

 ## attitude
-if you have made changes, recompile to confirm they are succesful if there are compile errors attempt a fix first, do this a maximum 3 times before asking for confirmation always add stubs of fuctions at the top of ino files and variables at the top
+if you have made changes, recompile to confirm they are succesful if there are compile errors attempt a fix first, do this a maximum 3 times before asking for confirmation

 ## Project Overview
 This project is an ESP8266-based breadmaker controller with a web UI, stage-based breadmaking logic, and persistent storage using LittleFS.
 It supports program editing, calibration, OTA firmware updates, and live status monitoring.